inkdrop-network/inkdrop-app/README.md

 # TODO
 - Frontend
 - formatMessage in watchMsgEvents einbauen - DONE
-- like und drop nummern aktualisieren (likeMessage, dropMessage)
+- like und drop nummern aktualisieren (likeMessage, dropMessage) - (DONE)
-- write message opacits & icons
+- write message opacits & icons - DONE
 - Set & show profile - DONE
 - Comment message
+- Get all messages of a user in the profile page

 # TODO nice to have